Mission, Values & History

 A few days before Thanksgiving in 1988, Food Gatherers’ volunteers borrowed a van and collected 50 pounds of vegetables, bread, milk, and eggs from half a dozen grocery stores and restaurants.
 The food was quickly redistributed to hot meal programs in Ann Arbor and Ypsilanti.

 Today, Food Gatherers is an independent 501(c)(3) non-profit organization governed by a board of directors and operated by 35+ staff members and thousands of volunteers annually.
-Last fiscal year we distributed 7.8 million pounds of food, the equivalent of 6.6 million meals, to our neighbors experiencing food insecurity; an 18.7% increase over the year before.
+In Fiscal Year 2021 we distributed 9 million pounds of food, the equivalent of 7.5 million meals, to our neighbors experiencing food insecurity.

 Over time, Food Gatherers learned it wasn’t enough to just provide food and we committed to distributing the types of food that best support health in ways that are readily accessible throughout the community.
 We were early adopters of best practices in hunger relief, including: creating choice pantries that showcase produce and protein, connecting beneficiaries to SNAP and other federal food programs, and providing innovative food distributions at schools and community clinics.
 Now we are partnering with healthcare providers to further identify and address food insecurity in our community.